 A wireless connection is fine for most tasks you do on your iPad, but there are some things that would just be way better with a solid hard-wired ethernet connection.
-Here’s how to connect your iPad to ethernet in order to get a solid internet connection.
+Here’s how to connect your iPad to ethernet in order to get the best internet connection.

-Unfortunately, iPads don’t have an ethernet port, so you may think that you’re out of luck with supplying your tablet with a hard-wired internet connection, but you’d be sorely mistaken.
+Unfortunately, iPads don’t have an ethernet port, so you may think that you’re out of luck, but you’d be sorely mistaken.
 By gathering up a few iPad and Mac accessories, you can connect your iPad to your internet router via ethernet in order to get a solid internet connection.

-Granted, you probably won’t want to do this all the time, but if you’re at home and want to stream something on your iPad, connecting it to an ethernet connection can be a great way to make sure that the content you’re viewing streams efficiently and quickly.
+Granted, you probably won’t want to do this all the time, but if you’re at home and want to stream something on your iPad without buffering and lag, connecting it to an ethernet connection can be a great way to make sure that the content you’re viewing streams efficiently and quickly.

 However, it’s important to note that this setup isn’t exactly clean and simple.
-You’ll actually need three accessories in order to get it to work, but if you’re willing to deal with a slightly messy setup, you’re iPad will be able to obtain an internet connection that’s better than any wireless connection that it could muster up.
+You’ll actually need three accessories in order to get it to work, but if you’re willing to deal with a slightly messy setup, you’re iPad will be able to obtain an internet connection that’s probably better than your wireless connection.

 Things You’ll Need